kaiyuanshe/open-hackathon/osslab/README.md

 - git:[install git](http://git-scm.com/downloads).
 - _optional_, you can install [SmartGit]() if you feel uncomfortable about git bash.

 # setup python
 after all the preconditions are met on your dev machine, install the following python libraries via pip.

-Or you can simply install all libraries by `pip install -r requirements.txt`.
+Or you can simply install all libraries by `pip install -r requirement.txt`.

 ```
 pip install flask